Illuminate Projects

 -

-The PATH Clinic — bridging the vulnerable gap between the Emergency Department and community health providers — opened January 2025 at Children’s Mercy Broadway.
+The PATH Clinic — bridging the vulnerable gap between the Emergency Department and community health providers.
+Since opening in January 2025, children and teens have been served through more than 329 visits.